fieldtrip/website/development/project/tra.md

 ---
-title: Resolution - see faq
+title: Document grad.tra, modifications to it, and effects on inverse
 ---

 {% include /shared/development/warning.md %}

-# Document "tra"
+# Document grad.tra, modifications to it, and effects on inverse

 ## Resolution: see faq